ccdcoe/CDMCS/Suricata/eve/README.md

 ## Tasks

-Select malware traffic analysis PCAP and:
+Select a malware traffic analysis PCAP and:
 * Parse it with suricata to generate `eve.json`
 * Extract all unique
   * event types